BlaqueDevs/se-assignment-day-4-software-project-management-Valereng/README.md

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
+## Defining the project scope is crucial because it establishes the boundaries, objectives, deliverables, and constraints of a project.
+A well-defined scope helps in:

+1. Preventing Scope Creep – Clearly outlines what is included and excluded, avoiding uncontrolled changes.

+2. Setting Clear Expectations – Ensures all stakeholders understand project goals and deliverables.

+3. Improving Resource Allocation – Helps allocate time, budget, and personnel efficiently.
+##What is a Work Breakdown Structure (WBS)?

+A Work Breakdown Structure (WBS) is a hierarchical decomposition of a project into smaller, manageable components.
+It visually breaks down the entire scope into tasks, making project execution more organized.

+Why is WBS Useful?

+1. Improves Project Planning & Scheduling – Breaks complex projects into structured tasks for better tracking.

+2. Enhances Accountability – Assigns responsibility for each component to specific team members.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
 ## 9. How can clearly defining the problem help in developing a more effective software solution?